SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 - start coordinate (starting at 0 for each chromosome)
 - end coordinate (starting at 0 for each chromosome)

+The input of teh function is a path to the SGD_features.tab file and in case of no input, this file is taken from the data_files folder.

 #### statistics_perchromosome.py

 #### samflag.py

+[This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/samflag.py) determines the parameters based on the alignment flag found in sam files.
+It consists of single function:

+-`samflag`

+This takes an integer as input a outputs a list of parameters corresponding to that integer.
+This function executes the method described in the [sam, bam](#sam-bam) section.
+It converts the integer to a 12-bit binary number and each of the 12 bits correspond to an entry in a list of parameters.
+The location of the ones (read from right to left) in the binary number determine which parameters are true given the input integer.

+There are 2 outputs:

+`flag_binary` which returns the 12-bit binary sequence of the input integer
+`flagprop_list` which is a list containing all the parameters corresponding to the input integer

 ### Data files